Students at FMO

 - How to create best practice macro’s and Excel VBA codes to break circularities;

-- Learn how to size debt based on multiple covenants for wind and solar projects;
+- How to size debt based on multiple covenants for wind and solar projects;

 - How to model Debt Service Reserve Account;

-- Learn to integrate multiple probability exceedance generation profiles (P50, P99) into the financial model;
+- How to integrate multiple probability exceedance generation profiles (P50, P99) into the financial model;

-- Learn basics of GP/LP flip structures and tax equity for project financing;
+- You will learn basics of GP/LP flip structures and tax equity for project financing;

 This is the same comprehensive financial training used to prepare analysts and managers at top financial institutions and infrastructure funds.